LISBON SHOPPING MALLS

 Street Malls

-Technically not a mall, this gorgeous road is Lisbon’s answer to the Champs-Élysées.
-When Marquis Pombal was redesigning the city after the 1755 earthquake, he looked to Paris’s famous street for inspiration.
-Strolling down it is such a pleasant experience, but if you want to drop some serious cash, luxury brands like Bulgari and Rolex have stores here.
+This gorgeous, tree-lined, multi-fountain road is Lisbon’s answer to the Champs-Élysées.
+When the Marquês de Pombal was redesigning the city after the 1755 earthquake, he looked to Paris’s famous avenue for inspiration.
+Strolling down it is a lovely experience, but if you want to drop some serious cash, luxury brands like Bulgari and Rolex have stores here.
 There are also mid-tier brands such as Tod’s, Cos & Lacoste.
 If you follow it down and veer right, you will end up at Armazéns mall (below).

 Armazéns do Chiado

-Conveniently located in the centre of the city, between Avenida & Carmo Convent.
-Calling the Armazéns building a “mall” is giving delusions of grandeur, as it’s very small, though it’s big drawcards are Sephora and Mango.
+Conveniently located in the centre of the city, between Avenida da Liberdade & Carmo Convent.
+Calling the Armazéns building a “mall” is giving it delusions of grandeur as it’s very small, though it’s big drawcards are the Sephora, Mango & Fnac.
 It’s really just an anchor for the surrounding street shopping, heading northward downhill along Rua do Carmo to Rossio and uphill along Rua de Garrett towards the Baixa-Chiado metro.
-These streets and their offshoots are a mix of original stores and the typical highstreet brands.
+These bustling streets and their offshoots are a mix of original stores and the typical highstreet brands.

-Bestie Tip: Check out Luvaria Ulisses for artisan leather gloves, top quality portuguese sneaker brand JAK, and Louie Louie if you have a record player.
+Bestie Tip: Check out Luvaria Ulisses for artisan leather gloves, JAK store for top quality portuguese sneakers, and Louie Louie if you have a record player.

 Shopping Centres